 Working on the Tintenbar to Ewingsdale section of the Pacific Highway Upgrade project has definitely been a memorable experience.
 This section of highway is roughly 17 kilometres long and includes a 300 metre long section of tunnel through St Helena hill.
 It is one of the few sections of the Pacific Highway that involves a section of tunnel.

-Working in challenging ground conditions including tunnelling through Basaltic lava with complex weathering profiles and constructing fills using Haloysitic soils.
-We were responsible for both factual and interpretive reporting, assessing key geotechnical, tunnelling, acid sulphate soils and contamination issues.
+We worked in challenging ground conditions, including tunneling through Basaltic lava with complex weathering profiles and constructing fills using Haloysitic soils.
+We were responsible for both factual and interpretive reporting, assessing key geotechnical, tunneling, acid sulphate soils and contamination issues.

 Our team was also able to see the project through from inception to completion which was a very rewarding experience.

 Building Information Modelling (BIM) for infrastructure is the biggest change we are seeing in the transport infrastructure space.
 It presents a lot of exciting opportunities to enhance how designers and clients interact with projects.

 BIM for Infrastructure is becoming the norm around the world.
 While BIM for Infrastructure is still in its relatively early days in Australia, we’re starting to see requirements for BIM for infrastructure in tender documents.

 BIM is a highly efficient and effective collaboration tool.
 During the design and construction phase, everyone involved in the project can work from a common data environment.
 For example, geotechnical, mechanical, electrical and civil engineers can all integrate their models in the three-dimensional environment to quickly and more effectively identify and interpret potential problems and clashes much earlier.